 On Day 2 your class will be discussing the activity with another classroom.
 If you haven't already selected a partner teacher, please follow the directions on the Register page.

 - Tell your students that they will be speaking with another classroom tomorrow.
 Share any details and photos you might have received from your partner teacher with your students.

 - Have students prepare artifacts that they want to share during the conversation.
-This can be videos, photos, their rockets, or graphs.
+This can be videos, photos, their towers (if they are still standing), or graphs.

 - Have your students draft up questions to ask students in your partnering classroom.
 Have them write the questions on index cards so they are prepared for the conversation.
 Teachers with younger students, English language learners, or students with special needs might even want to write your own questions on index cards and assign them to students to ask.